 Perinatal Mental Health

 Bringing a new life into the world is a beautiful and transformative experience, but it can also be accompanied by a range of emotional challenges.
 The perinatal period, which includes pregnancy and the first year postpartum, is a critical phase that demands specialized support for both the expecting and new parents.
 In fact, one in five women will develop anxiety and/or depression during pregnancy or after giving birth.
+Therapy during the perinatal period can include managing stress during pregnancy, preparing for birth and postpartum period, supporting the transition to parenthood, managing your health and self-care, navigating social support, and assessing and treating perinatal mood and anxiety disorders.

 Common Reasons to Seek Perinatal Therapy